-Elaborate rules are laid out in the Agamas for Silpa , describing the quality requirements of the places where temples are to be built, the kind of images to be installed, the materials from which they are to be made, their dimensions, proportions, air circulation, lighting in the temple complex etc. The Manasara and Silpasara are some of the works dealing with these rules.
+Elaborate rules are laid out in the Agamas for Shilpa ; describing the quality requirements of the places where temples are to be built; the kind of images to be installed; the materials from which they are to be made; their dimensions, proportions; air circulation; lighting in the temple complex etc. The Manasara and Shilpasara are some of the works dealing with these rules.
 The rituals followed in worship services each day at the temple also follow rules laid out in the Agamas.

-While describing the essential requirements for a place of pilgrimage , Shipa Shatras of the Agamas elaborate on the requirements of the temple site; building materials; dimensions, directions and orientations of the temple structures; the image and its specifications.
-The principal elements that are involved are Sthala (temple site); Teertha (Temple tank) and Murthy (the idol).
+While describing the essential requirements for a place of pilgrimage , Shilpa Shatras of the Agamas elaborate on the requirements of the temple site; building materials; dimensions, directions and orientations of the temple structures; the image and its specifications.
+The principal elements that are involved are the Sthala (temple site); Teertha (Temple tank); and, Murthi (the idol).
 A temple could also be associated with a tree, called the Sthala Vriksham.

 The Gupta Age marked the advent of a vibrant period of building and sculpting activities.
 The texts of this period such as the Arthashastra of Kautilya and Matsya Purana included chapters on the architecture of the way of summary.
-By the end of the period, the art and craft flourished; and branched into different schools of architectural thought; but all based on common underlying principles.
+By the end of the period, the art and craft flourished; and branched into different schools of architectural thought; but, all were based on common underlying principles.
 These principles are now part of Vastushastra, the science of architectural design and construction. .
 It is explained that the term Vastu is derived from Vasu meaning the Earth principle (prithvi).
-This planet is Vastu and whatever that is created is Vastu and all objects of earth are Vastu.
+This planet is Vastu; and, whatever that is created is Vastu; and , all objects of earth and those surrounding it are Vastu.

 The Mayamata too occupies an important position.
-It is a general treatise on Vastu shastra; and is a text of Southern India.
-It is regarded a part of Shaiva literature and might belong to the Chola period when temple architecture reached its peak.
+It is a general treatise on Vastu shastra; and, is a text of Southern India.
+It is regarded a part of Shaiva literature ; and, it might belong to the Chola period when temple architecture reached its peak.
 It is the best known work on Vastu.
 The work is coherent and well structured.
-It defines Vastu as the arrangement of space, anywhere, wherein immortals and mortals live.
+It defines Vastu as the arrangement of space, anywhere, wherein the immortals and mortals live.

 These subjects are intertwined with Astrology.
-The Vastu Texts believe that Vigraha (icon or image of the deity) is closely related to Graha (planets).The term Graha literally means that which attracts or receives; and Vigraha is that which transmits.
+The Vastu Texts believe that Vigraha (icon or image of the deity) is closely related to Graha (planets).The term Graha literally means that which attracts or receives; and, Vigraha is that which transmits.
 It is believed that the idols receive power from the planets; and transmit the power so received.
-It not merely is a symbolism but also one that provides logic for placement of various deities in their respective quarters and directions.
+It not merely is a symbolism; but, it is also the one that provides logic for placement of various deities in their respective quarters and directions within the temple complex.

-The texts that are collectively called Vastu Shastra have their origin in the Sutras, Puranas and Agamas; besides the Tantric literature and the Brhat Samhita.
 The Vastu texts classify the temple into three basic structures: Nagara, Dravida and Vesara.
 They employ, respectively, the square, octagon and the apse or circle in their plan.
-These three styles do not pertain strictly to three different regions but are three schools of temple architecture.
-The vesara, for instance, which prevailed mostly in western Deccan and south Karnataka, was a derivation from the apsidal chapels of the early Buddhist period which the Brahmanical faith adopted and vastly improved.
+These three styles do not pertain strictly to three different regions ; but, are three schools of temple architecture that might be employed commonly.
+The Vesara, for instance, which prevailed mostly in western Deccan and south Karnataka, was a derivation from the apsidal chapels of the early Buddhist period which the Brahmanical faith adopted and vastly improved.

 It is virtually impossible to state when the custom of building stylized temples took hold in our country.